Dog Sitter Rates

 Pet Walking

-A house sitter who also provides dog walking services may charge an additional fee for this service.
+A house sitter who also provides dog walking services during the day may charge an additional fee for this service.
+Make sure to ask your sitter if daily walks are included in their rate.

 Grooming